 Front Loading – It’s always better than top loading so look for that.

 Adjustable Shelves – If you cook a whole turkey and then set up for ribs, you’ll need adjustable shelves.

 What you want is to buy the biggest smoker you can afford that has adjustable shelving and that holds temperatures around 225°F (107°C).

 To that end, we’ve chosen five smokers that fit the bill for new and seasoned pitmasters alike.

-Below you can find our top 5 picks from the best vertical gas smokers available on the market.
+Below you can find our top 5 picks from the best propane gas smokers available on the market.

 We tried very hard to only show gas smokers, as opposed to gas grills that can also smoke.
 Because they are very different beasts, with dedicated smokers usually doing a far better job at smoking than a grill/smoker combo.
 (Though if you;re interested in such products, we do have a dedicated guide to the best smoker grill combos.)